-The allure of romantic comedies was burning out and the genre would have met an eventual death if Netflix hadn’t swooped in and revived it with the films that have taken the world by storm.
+The allure of romantic comedies was burning out, and the genre would have met an eventual death if Netflix hadn’t swooped in and revived it with the films that have taken the world by storm.
 To make romcoms great again, the streaming service looked into every possible option, and considering how things are going now, it’s fair to say that they succeeded at it.
-While a collective effort of one film after another has led to this, there are some gems that have shined brighter than others, and ‘To All the Boys I’ve Loved Before’ is the best of the best.
+While a collective effort of one film after another has led to this, some gems have shined brighter than others, and ‘To All the Boys I’ve Loved Before’ is the best.

 It follows the story of a girl whose secret love letters to her crushes, over the years, are sent out, which leads to a unique proposition on the table from one of the recipients.
-One thing leads to another and the girl finds herself in the middle of the romance that is straight of the books that she so voraciously devours.
-Watching the love story bloom for Lara Jean and Peter Kavinsky, one wonders if this can really happen with someone.
-Is the film based on true events?
+One thing leads to another, and the girl finds herself in a romance straight from the books she so voraciously devours.
+Watching the love story bloom for Lara Jean and Peter Kavinsky, one wonders if this can happen with someone.
+Is the film inspired by true events?
 Let’s find out.

 Every writer seeks inspiration from their own story.
-The author of ‘To All the Boys’ series did the same.
+The author of the ‘To All the Boys’ series did the same.
 In an interview, she explained the inception of the idea of secret love letters.
-“The story was actually from my own teenage-hood.
-I used to write love letters to guys when I was trying to find closure, and I would just pour out all my deepest thoughts and feelings into the letter, and then I’d seal it and put it in a hatbox, and never send it.
+“The story was actually from my own teenage hood.
+I used to write love letters to guys when I was trying to find closure, and I would just pour out all my deepest thoughts and feelings into the letter, and then I’d seal it and put it in a hatbox and never send it.
 So that actually came from my own life,” she said.

 Apart from the unique stressor of the secret feelings of the protagonist revealed, she also spent a lot of effort into making the lead as normal and relatable as possible.
 Lara Jean is not really an outcast, and she is not very popular either.
 However, she is the girl who has read up on romance books and has a view of her own on how it should be.
 “When I wrote the book, I went into it hoping to write a modern, classic love story that felt really warm and cosy,” said Han.
 “I wrote [Lara Jean] for the girls who aren’t quite ready for the next steps.”